Nick Thieberger's home pages

 1985 - 1986 Linguistic project officer with the Institute of Applied Aboriginal Studies (IAAS), Mt.Lawley Campus of WACAE (now Edith Cowan University).

-In the early 1980s I worked at the School of Australian Lingustics in Batchelor, NT.
+In the early 1980s I was a tutor at La Trobe University and then worked in short-term positions at the University of Western Australia and the School of Australian Lingustics in Batchelor, NT.

 Professional Affiliations